Video Game / Touhou Mother

-A fan-made crossover game of Touhou and EarthBound/MOTHER, made in RPG Maker 2000 by 'S'.The game begins when a Meteor crashes into Gensokyo.
-After Reimu and Marisa fight of the mysterious alien that arrived with it, they find an unconscious boy nearby, who reveals that he has no memories.
+The game begins when a meteor crashes into Gensokyo.
+After Reimu and Marisa go to investigate and fight off the mysterious alien that arrived with it, they find an unconscious boy nearby, who reveals that he has no memories.
 Soon after, things go to hell in Gensokyo.
 Not that that stops the lightheartedness and endless references to other works.

 This game contains examples of: